Update Dec 2020

 Addendum 11/2021: Recently a study by Prof Jaroslav Flegr was published in which he points out a connection between Toxoplasma colonization and strikingly severe courses of Covid-19 infection: Flegr, J. Toxoplasmosis is a risk factor for acquiring SARS-CoV-2 infection and a severe course of COVID-19 in the Czech and Slovak population: a preregistered exploratory internet cross-sectional study.
 Parasites Vectors 14, 508 (2021)

 Still, in some cases of Long-Covid there are symptoms reported like the loss of taste and smell and the persistent urge to cough that are not typical for chronically active Toxoplasmosis and might be caused by a direct effect of the virus.
 In this context, however, one should also bear in mind that a weakened immune system may lose control not only of one pathogen, but also of several.

 An immune system may initially be weakened by Covid-19 or another virus, but it can subsequently also lose control over other germs such as toxoplasma, chlamydia, borrelia or herpes viruses.
 This needs to be considered when diagnosing the resulting lengthy and complex clinical pictures, Therapy can only be successful if the major pathogens are identified and treated accordingly.
-I would also like to point out that the infection rate with Chlamydyphila pneumonia is around 60%.
-If these become active, a persistent urge to cough is a common symptom (see update July 2020).
+I would also like to point out that the infection rate with Chlamydophila pneumonia is around 60%.
+If these become active, numerous symptoms similar to a Long Covid may also occur, including a persistent urge to cough (see update July 2020).
 Concluding it might be, that Long-Covid is not only the result of an effect of the virus itself but in some cases also the result of the activity of other pathogens, such as Toxoplasma.